Act 1, Scene 1

-Lancaster, Warwick and the Mortimers discuss how they shall rid the realm of Gaveston and are disgusted with the new titles and positions he has been awarded, as well as the fact that the Bishop of Conventry's possessions now belong to Gaveston.
+The Earls of Lancaster and Warwick and the Mortimers discuss how they shall rid the realm of Gaveston and are disgusted with the new titles and positions he has been awarded, as well as the fact that the Bishop of Conventry's possessions now belong to Gaveston.
 The Archbishop of Canterbury enters and, also unhappy with the treatment of the bishop, agrees to join forces with the lords against Gaveston, but not the king.
 Queen Isabella then enters, lamenting the fact that the king cares not about her but dedicates all his attentions to Gaveston.
 The lords comfort her and tell her that they will deal with Gaveston.
-Isabella pleads with them not to raise arms against the king but Mortimer says he must, if words do not work.
+Isabella pleads with them not to raise arms against the king, but Mortimer says he must, if words do not work.

 Act 1, Scene 3

 Gaveston informs Kent that the lords have gone towards Lambeth.